 Employees now expect to be given flexibility.

-- Offering hybrid or remote work options where possible allows employees to better balance work and life.
+- Offer hybrid or remote work options where possible.
+This allows employees to better balance work and life.

 - Beyond location, trusting employees with autonomy in how they deliver results creates empowerment and ownership.
 By focusing on outcomes rather than hours logged, organizations signal trust and respect in their employees’ capabilities and judgment